spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/product-usage-data/using-product-usage-data-in-gainsight/index.html.md

 ---
 layout: handbook-page-toc
-title: "Using Product Usage Reporting in Gainsight"
+title: "How to Use Product Usage Reporting"
 description: "Effective ways to apply product usage reporting for Sales and Customer Success teams to support their customers' top initiatives and business objectives."
 ---